gertingold/tools4scicomp/presentation/04_numpy_scipy.md

 ```

  * In the last example, an implicit slice `::` is
-   assummed for the second dimension (axis 1).
+   assumed for the second dimension (axis 1).

   </div>
 </div>